r3m8/secureblue-security-tracker/README.md

 # Secureblue security tracker

 Tracks Secureblue CVEs based on Debian with community-contributed status annotations.
-Automatic update every hour.
+Automatic update every hour with Github Actions.

 This project is NOT official and NOT affiliated to Secureblue.
 Please report real issues [here](https://github.com/secureblue/secureblue/issues).